Why Learn About Water and Watersheds?

 - Educational and Outreach Programs

-Read the City of Prince George Water Conservation Plan 2016 to learn more about these strategies.
+City of Prince George Water Conservation Plan 2016.

-In 2005 the City of Prince George implemented a Water Conservation Plan to ensure that the City’s drinking water supply remains reliable and safe and continues to meet the needs of our community.
-As part of that program, a Voluntary Water Meter Program was initiated.
-Over a three year period, fifty-eight homes participated in the voluntary water meter program and in subsequent years, these homes saw an average decrease of 30% in their water usage.
+In 2005, the City of Prince George implemented a Water Conservation Plan to ensure the City’s drinking water supply continues to meet the community's needs and that it remains safe and reliable.
+The 2005 Plan also created a Volunteer Residential Water Meter program.
+Fifty-eight (58) homes participated over a three year period and, in subsequent years, saw their water usage decline by an average of 30 per cent.

-- more precise knowledge on leakage within the system
+- more precise knowledge on leakage within the system; and

-The City of Prince George will incur the cost of the water meter and the plumbing permit.
-The home owner will incur the full cost of all of the installation of the water meter, all pipe fittings and adapters, and any construction required to repair damage created through the installation of the water meter.
+The City of Prince George will incur the cost of the water meter and the plumbing permit while the home owner incurs the full costs of installing the water meter, pipe fittings and adapters, and any construction required to repair damage created through the installation process.

 water conservation tips

 Ever wonder where all the water goes in a typical home?
-Most of it goes down the toilet or on your lawn, and surprisingly, very little of it is used for actual drinking!
-Follow the three waterwise Rs:
+Most of it flows down the toilet or absorbs into your lawn.
+Surprisingly, very little of it is used for actual drinking.
+Follow the

-Repair: Fix leaks as soon as you find them.
-Leaky taps and toilets cost you money.
+Repair: Fix leaks as soon as they're discovered.
+Leaky taps and toilets cost money.

-Retrofit: Install faucet aerators, replace an old showerhead with a new, low-flow model, or replace an old toilet with an ultra-low flush model.
-Water used in the bathroom can be reduced up to 50%.
+Retrofit: Install faucet aerators, replace old showerheads with new, low-flow models, and replace old toilets with ultra-low flush models.
+Taken together, these suggestions can reduce bathroom water usage by up to 50 per cent.

-Here are more tips to decrease your water consumption and use water wisely:
+Other tips to decrease water consumption and to use water wisely:

-- Don’t leave the tap running while you brush teeth, soap your hands, or shave.
+- Don’t leave the tap running while brushing teeth, soaping hands, or shaving.

 - When washing dishes by hand, use a sink full of rinse water rather than letting the water run.

-- Keep a jug of cold drinking water in the fridge to keep drinking water cool.
+- Keep a jug of drinking water in the fridge to keep it cool.